| Getting Around

 expiration time of 2 hrs).
 The app will keep prompting you

 each time you open it until you claim that free pass.
+It IS possible to ride without a

 smartphone.
 You can pay cash for your fare and there are paper route maps on each

 bus for that bus and nearby routes.
+The bus will ONLY stop at

+designated stops.
 The buses are clean and air

 conditioned, and they seemed safe.
+Buses are equipped for bicycle,

+surfboard, and wheelchair use.
 It's pretty easy.
 I went on

 my first bus ride totally unprepared (without all the tips above).